akalaszi/morphline-addons/README.md

 ```

 ## htmlProcessor
-Css selector for HTML files: Grabs the xml element content. ';' is optional.
-After ';' attribute name is xml expected.
+Populate record from HTML strings, that are defined in the _source field, using a CSS selector.
+By default it grabs the html element content.
+If the optional ';' is given: after ';' attribute name is xml expected and its attribute value is returned.
 ```
   {
   htmlProcessor {